 (Optional) In the Search Filter field, enter text that appears in content Names, Tags or Descriptions, and click Apply.
 The filter description is displayed above the report.
 To clear the filter, delete the text from the Search Filter field and click Apply.

-(Optional) Export the line chart report to a CSV file.
-See Exporting Analytics to a CSV File|topic=Exporting Analytics to a CSV File.
+(Optional) Export the line chart report to a CSV file.See Exporting Analytics to a CSV File.

 Click a video name to display the entry’s preview.